 If you decide to sell the property, Midland provides the necessary paperwork and works with you and your title company/closing attorney to complete the transaction.
 As in the purchase process, Midland signs all documents on behalf of your IRA, but you are responsible for reviewing and approving them first.
 All proceeds from the sale are tax-sheltered and are deposited into your IRA.

 The above information gives you an idea of the basics of real estate investing with your retirement funds.
-As a self-directed plan administrator that serves clients across the nation, Midland IRA is here to help guide you through certain elements of purchasing real estate in your IRA.
+As a self-directed plan administrator that serves clients across the nation, Midland Trust is here to help guide you through certain elements of purchasing real estate in your IRA.
 However, as a self-directed account owner, you do have responsibilities of your own that must be minded to help you achieve the success you desire.
 For more detailed information on transaction procedures, please visit The Process page on our website—or contact us today.